vanOosterhoutLab/SpeedDate.jl/docs/src/man/cmdline.md

                         The name of the DNA sequence to use as a reference when plotting a windowed analysis.
                         (default: "default")
+  --table               Save the table used for plotting to file.
+  --sortsim             Sort the rows of the output table by average
+                        sequence similarity if you are plotting a windowed analysis.
-  -h, --help            show this help message and exit
+  -h, --help            show this help message and exit.
 ```

 The command is very simple, with two obligatory arguments: first the filename